The Iron-Age Village of Biskupin: What You Can Expect to See

 After I reached Gąsawa I still had to walk 30 minutes along the road to get to Biskupin, passing wheat and corn fields along the way.
 Caution is advised as there is no pavement or guardrail to offer protection.

-Arrive at the right time, like I did, and one will be able to catch the narrow gauge train that runs between Biskupin and Żnin.
+Arrive at the right time, as I did, and one will be able to catch the narrow gauge train that runs between Biskupin and Żnin.
 An open newspaper would cover the width of the track, and I had never seen anything like it.
 That’s something for rail travel geeks to note.

 The museum grounds were really pleasant to walk around, with plenty of shade under the trees and the thatched-roof buildings that housed the gift shop and the food stands.
 There were several young Polish families around; if I had ended up at a zoo by mistake I would not have known the difference.